EXCLUSIVE-Saudi Arabia still considering BRICS membership, sources say | Law-Order

 The expansion of the group would add economic heft to the BRICS, whose current members are China, Brazil, Russia, India and South Africa.
 It could also amplify its declared ambition to become a champion of the Global South.
 Saudi Arabia's consideration of membership comes against a backdrop of rising geopolitical tensions between the U.S. and China and Russia, and as the kingdom's warming ties with Beijing have caused concern in Washington.

 Despite continued strong ties with the U.S., Saudi Arabia has increasingly pursued its own path out of concern that Washington is less committed to the Gulf's security than in the past.
-On Tuesday, Saudi Arabia's minister of commerce stated that Saudi Arabia had not joined the BRICs in a panel at the World Economic Forum in Davos.
+On Tuesday, Saudi Arabia's minister of commerce stated that Saudi Arabia had not joined the BRICs in a panel at the World Economic Forum in Davos, without elaborating.

 Following the minister's statement, Kremlin spokesman Dmitry Peskov said that integrating Saudi Arabia into the BRICs bloc was very important work that was continuing on Wednesday.
 Saudi state TV reported earlier this month that the kingdom had joined the bloc, only to remove the reports from its social media accounts later.